Philippine Normal University: Campuses

 The university has five campuses.
 The flagship and oldest campus is in Manila while the four non-autonomous branches are in different parts of the country.

 Republic Act No. 4242, approved on June 19, 1965, established the North Luzon (Isabela), Visayas (Cadiz), and Mindanao (Agusan) branches.
 The South Luzon (Lopez) branch started through a consortium with the Polytechnic University of the Philippines in 1980.

 In 2012, the regional branches were designated as university hubs for specific advocacies in response to regional demands and were later renamed in 2014.

 As of May 2018, three campuses are recognized by the Commission on Higher Education as Centers of Excellence in Teacher Education.

 PNU Manila

 PNS first occupied the building of the Escuela Municipal in Intramuros then moved to the old Exposition Grounds in Ermita, now occupied by the Philippine General Hospital, after a year.
 In 1912, it transferred to its present location at the corner of Taft Avenue and Ayala Boulevard.
-Its two oldest buildings were designed by American architect William E. Parsons using the California Mission style.
-The construction was then budgeted at ₱374,000.

 The campus occupies a 3.7-hectare lot in Ermita, the civic center of Manila.
 Within its vicinity are the Manila City Hall, SM City Manila, the main campus of the Technological University of the Philippines, Rizal Park, the National Museum of Anthropology, and the National Museum of Fine Arts.

+Its two oldest buildings, the Geronima T. Pecson Hall (now the main building) and Normal Hall, were designed by American architect William E. Parsons using the California Mission style.
+The construction was then budgeted at ₱374,000.
+The main building was built in 1912 and was originally called the Philippine Normal School Building.
+The Normal Hall, meanwhile, was constructed in 1914 and served as a student dormitory.
+In addition, the university's Faculty Center was the former Training Department Building, reconstructed in 1950 and used as a training center for teachers.

+These 3 buildings were declared National Cultural Treasures by the National Museum of the Philippines in 2018.